You can create an svg element using the createElementNS method.

 namespace = "http://www.w3.org/2000/svg"

-So let's create a circle element and add it to this empty svg:
+So let's create a circle element and add it to our practice page

 First we'll create the circle element